The viral infection Mpox first occurred in Berlin in the summer of 2022 among men who have sex with men.

 Mpox is transmitted primarily through close skin contact, such as sex, kissing, or cuddling.

-Also possible is transmission through shared sex toys or through contact with bedding or towels used by a person who just has Mpox.
+Also possible is transmission through shared sex toys or through contact with bedding or towels used by a person who currently has mpox.

 Patients are infectious until symptoms are gone, the skin has healed and all scabs have fallen off.
 This takes around 3 weeks.